November 07, 2025 Security

 Every year, there are a few must-have toys on most kids’ wish lists.
 These choice picks become the hottest-selling items and are plucked off shelves in a wink.
 Unfortunately, these toys soon become impossible to find for anyone who didn’t shop early enough, leaving parents desperately searching, to no avail.

 Unfortunately, the scammer will send a cheap knockoff that doesn’t work or quickly breaks.
 When contacted for a refund, the scammer refuses to provide one or offers only to refund a small percentage of the purchase price.
-Sometimes, they’ll also charge an exorbitant amount for shipping it back to the company, almost making the small refund not worthwhile.
+Sometimes, they’ll also charge an exorbitant amount for shipping it back to the company, making the small refund not worthwhile.

 Red Flags in Toy Scams